StrangeGirlMurph/obsidian-wikipedia-search/docs/index.md

 ### Feature Overview

-- Linking Wikipedia articles in all languages.
+- Simply linking Wikipedia, Wiktionary, Wikibooks, Wikiquote, Wikiversity, Wikivoyage, Wikisource, Wikinews articles in all available languages.
 - Opening articles and links directly in Obsidian (using the [Surfing plugin](https://github.com/PKM-er/Obsidian-Surfing)).
+- Inserting a Wikipedia articles description, introduction and thumbnail.
+- Using different templates for the inserts.
 - Hyperlinking selected text.
 - Quicksearching different languages.
-- Inserting an articles introduction and thumbnail.
-- Using different templates for the insert.
-- Creating notes for articles.
+- Creating notes for Wikipedia articles.

 ### Demo Video